Backbeats (Lost in Translation) Lost in Translation (2003)

 26. [73m] Bob and Charlotte share a quiet lunch and the rhythm of their days narrows to each other.
 (Falling Action)

 A meal in a hotel restaurant, then drinks, then a coffee at the bar — the days following the floor conversation contract into a gentle shared loop.
-They are no longer building the relationship; they are spending it.
 Neither names what is happening.
-The new approach is being practiced before anyone has called it that.

 27. [76m] Charlotte watches Bob from the lobby balcony as he heads out for a TV taping he is dreading.